 Advisor and Chief Operating Officer

 With fifteen years of experience in the San Francisco wealth management industry, Sabrina’s mission is to help clients feel like they have a solid framework for making informed decisions during times of transition.
-Focused areas of practice include comprehensive financial planning, Social Security and Medicare planning, along with a personal passion for working with young tech executives.
+Focused areas of practice include comprehensive financial planning, Social Security and Medicare planning, along with a personal passion for working with young tech executives, and for helping couples of all age and stage communicate openly about their finances and their shared financial goals.

-Sabrina is a Certified Financial Planner™ professional, received her BA in business from Principia College, and holds a Certificate in Personal Financial Planning from the UC Berkeley Personal Financial Planning Program.
+Sabrina is a CERTIFIED FINANCIAL PLANNER™ (CFP®) professional and a Certified Professional Co-Active Coach® (CPCC).
+She received her BA in business from Principia College, holds a Certificate in Personal Financial Planning from the UC Berkeley Extension’s Personal Financial Planning Program, and a Certificate in Professional Co-Active Coaching from the Coaches Training Institute, as accredited by the International Coaching Federation.
 She has also taken classes through Golden Gate University towards a Master’s in Taxation.

 Sabrina was part of the inaugural InvestmentNews 40 under 40 List (2014).
 She received the Financial Planning Association’s (FPA) Heart of Financial Planning Award for San Francisco (2014) and National (2015) for representing the FPA’s core values in her profession and community.
 A long-standing member of the FPA, Sabrina has chaired the FPA Experience Conference (2013) and spearheaded session tracks for the FPA National Conference (2007, 2012).
 She twice chaired the FPA NorCal Conference (2010, 2011), served on the national Consumer Advisory Group and the Professional Development Advisory Group task forces, and has participated locally on the SF FPA Career Development Committee and SF FPA Speaker’s Committee.
 As a past president of NexGen, a national organization supporting young and emerging financial planners, she also chaired its national conference (2008).